-1 require the trial court to make findings of fact in custody cases.
-See Jeff Atkinson, Modern Child 2 Custody Practice - Second Edition, § 12-45 (LexisNexis 2015).
-3 4 SECTION 17.
-PRIORITY ON COURT CALENDAR.
-A proceeding arising under 5 this [act] must be given priority on the court calendar and handled expeditiously.]
-6 Comment 7 The Section 107 of the Uniform Child-Custody Jurisdiction and Enforcement Act (1997) provides that if a question of jurisdiction "is raised in a child-custody proceeding, the question, 8 9 upon request of a party, must be given priority on the calendar and handled expeditiously."
-10 11 Reporter's Note: Members of the Drafting Committee were ambivalent about including 12 this section in the act.
-Several members noted that it is common for states to give "priority" to many types of proceedings, and, as a result, such provisions have little 13 14 effect.
-John Sebert, former Executive Director of the ULC commented: "Folks 15 representing the judicial system, such as the National Center for State Courts, often 16 object to this type of provision, and I expect they would do so here.
-Having a priority 17 provision in an act that governs determining jurisdiction is one thing; putting it in this act 18 is very different."
-19 20 SECTION 18.
-APPLICATION TO ABUSED, NEGLECTED, OR DEPENDENT 21 CHILDREN.
-This [act] does not apply if the child is the subject of a proceeding under [cite to 22 law of this state other than this [act] regarding custody and visitation of abused, neglected, or 23 dependent children].
-24 Comment 25 26 This act does not provide for granting non-parental custody or visitation for children who 27 are the subject proceedings for abused, neglected, or dependent children.
-Such laws and related regulations have their own provisions regarding where a child will be placed and who may have 28 29 contact with the child.
-The abuse, neglect and dependency laws usually are in a different portion 30 of the statutes than laws pertaining to divorce, parentage, and non-parental rights.
-The drafters of this act do not wish for this act to conflict with or interfere with the abuse, neglect, or 31 32 dependency laws.
-When a child is no longer the subject of such proceedings, relief may be 33 sought under this act.
+This act does not provide for granting non-parental custody or visitation to non-parents for children who are the subject proceedings for abused, neglectedguardianship of the person, abuse, neglect, or dependent childrendependency.
+Such laws and related regulations have their own provisions regarding where a child will be placed and who may have contact with the child.
+The guardianship, abuse, neglect, and dependency laws usually are in a different portion of the statutes than laws pertaining to divorce, parentage, and non-parental rights.
+The drafters of this act do not wish for this act to conflict with or interfere with the laws of guardianship, abuse, neglect, or dependency laws.
+When a child is no longer the subject of such proceedings, relief may be sought under this act.
 The provision in this section is similar to Or.
-Stat. § 109.119(9) (West 34 2015).
+Stat. § 109.119(9) (West 2015)-) (excluding application of a non-parental visitation statute from children who are the subject of dependency proceedings).
 See also Minn.
 Stat.
 Ann. § 257C.08(4) (West 2015) (excluding foster parents from coverage under the state's non-parental visitation law).